seblee97/key_door_env/README.md

 The available actions are up, down, left and right.
 The constructor to the environment class takes three arguments: the path to the .txt file, the path to the .yaml file, and a field called "representation".
 This final argument can either be given as _agent_position_, or _pixel_.
-The former dictates that the output of the _step_ method is the state represented by an x, y tuple of the agent position.
-The latter dictates that the output is a pixel representation of the map in the form of a numpy array.
+The former dictates that the output of the _step_ method is the state represented by an x, y tuple of the agent position (for use with tabular RL in mind).
+The latter dictates that the output is a pixel representation of the map in the form of a numpy array (for use with function approximation in mind).

 TODO: